neynt/notes/2017-09/music140.md

     - Re-asserted Golden Age system, in a way. ("Collective Self-contained Group")
     - Other bands influenced by Beatles and were part of the British invasion:
       - Mersey Beat, Gerry and the Pacemakers, The Searchers, The Swinging Blue Jeans
-  - 1965 Jul: "Help": Second Beatlesf ilm.
+  - 1965 Jul: "Help": Second Beatles film.
     - Ringo gets ring stuck on finger
     - Cult wants to get ring back even if they have to kill Ringo
     - The Monkeys (corporate version of Beatles from Help)